kellywanglu/cs6120_fall2017/README.md

 * Other Reference:
  * Chris Manning and Hinrich Schütze, "Foundations of Statistical Natural Language Processing", MIT Press, 1999

-* Since natural language processing problems are driven by machine learning techniques nowadays, we also encourage you to read machine learning textbooks:
+* Since many natural language processing problems are driven by machine learning techniques nowadays, we also highly encourage you to read machine learning textbooks:
  * Christopher M. Bishop, "Pattern Recognition and Machine Learning", Springer, 2006.
  * Tom Mitchell, "Machine Learning", McGraw Hill, 1997.

 #### Prerequisites
 This course is designed for graduate students majoring in computer science, linguistics, and other related areas.
-Students who take this course are expected to be able to write code in some programming languages (e.g., Python, Java, C/C++) proficiently, and finish courses in algorithms (CS 5800 or CS 7800), multivariable calculus, probability, statistics, and linear algebra.
+Students who take this course are expected to be able to write code in some programming languages (e.g., Python, Java, or C/C++) proficiently, and finish courses in algorithms (CS 5800 or CS 7800), multivariable calculus, probability, and statistics.
+Linear algebra is optional, but highly recommended.

 _______
 ## Grading
 Each assignment or report, both electronic copy and hard copy, is due at the beginning of class on the corresponding due date.
 Hard copies are submitted in class.
-Assignment or report turned in late will be charged 10 points (out of 100 points) off for each late day (i.e. 24 hours).
+Assignment or report turned in late will be charged 20 points (out of 100 points) off for each late day (i.e. 24 hours).
 Each student has a budget of 5 days throughout the semester before a late penalty is applied.
 You may want to use it wisely, e.g. save for emergencies.
+Each 24 hours or part thereof that a submission is late uses up one full late day.
+Late days are not applicable to final presentation.
+Each group member is charged with the same number of late days, if any, for their submission.

 Grades will be determined based on three assignments, ten in-class tests, one course project, one open-book exam, and participation: